 Perform this procedure right after operation for the most thorough flushing.

 Do not perform this procedure while the engine is running.
 The water pump may be damaged and severe damage from overheating can result.

-1. After shutting off the engine, unscrew the garden hose connector from the fitting on the bottom cowling.
+1. Disconnect the garden hose connector from the fitting on the bottom cowling.